 Those first few seconds after a car accident can be extremely frightening and overwhelming.
 Despite this, you must prioritize your safety as well as the safety of any passengers in your vehicle.
 If you can move out of harm’s way, do so after taking photos to show where the vehicles involved came to rest.
 Check yourself and your passengers for any injuries, and promptly call 911.

-When the police arrive, they will create an accident report that documents what happened.
+When the police arrive at the accident scene, they will create a police report that documents what happened.
 This report can be a helpful piece of evidence when an officer cites the other driver for their negligent actions.

 Get Medical Treatment

-If you are hurt, let the 911 operator know and they will send emergency medical services to the scene.
-Many car accident victims assume they are fine when they don’t see any visible wounds but it’s a mistake to not get a medical evaluation.
+If you are hurt, let the 911 operator know and they will send emergency services to the scene.
+Many victims in car accidents assume they are fine when they don’t see any visible wounds but it’s a mistake to not seek medical attention.
 Serious injuries are often internal and require testing to diagnose.
 Delaying treatment could result in permanent effects from these injuries, and it could also make it more difficult to recover compensation.

 Capture Evidence

-You’ll want to take photos and videos of all vehicles involved as well as the surrounding area.
-Talk to witnesses and get their contact information.
+You’ll want to take photos and videos of all vehicles involved as well as the surrounding area, looking for skid marks and other remnants of the accident.
+Talk to witnesses and get their contact information and witness statements.
 Don’t forget to exchange contact and insurance information with the other driver.
+Gathering evidence is an important step to take in personal injury cases, especially those involving motor vehicle accidents.
+Medical records, police reports, witness testimony, photos of vehicle damage, and expert testimony can be vital to your case.

 Contact a Car Accident Lawyer for a Legal Consultation